everlytic/push-notifications-sdk-web/README.md

 - `hash` You will get this hash from Everlytic _(See next section)_.
 - `autoSubscribe` Set this option if you would like your website to automatically subscribe people to Push Notifications (You won't need to call the SDK's `subscribe` method manually). _Note that this will only work for Anonymous Subscribes._
+- `debug` Set this option if you would like to see debug console output and disable the pre-flight check caching.

 ## Getting a hash from Everlytic
 Everlytic needs to be set up to have a special list to send Push Notifications to.
 We recommend using a newly created list for this, but you can also use one of the lists you have already set up.